 “We have to step up here in Québec.
 One of the challenges is we don’t have enough involvement from the private sector.”

-The program is part of the non-profit organization Québec Tech’s new mission to bring Québec innovation to the international market by creating more “hyper-growth scaleups.”
+The service is part of the non-profit organization Québec Tech’s new mission to bring Québec innovation to the international market by creating more “hyper-growth scaleups.”
 The mandate was unveiled in July at Startupfest, along with a name change from the organization’s former brand, Startup Montréal.
 Its focus on early-stage Montréal startups shifted to the scaleup pipeline in Québec more broadly.

-The selected companies are in for a customized support program through Stage V, where Québec Tech will leverage its international connections to help the five startups with sales, marketing, and scaling (the program bears an uncanny but coincidental resemblance to Investissement Québec’s new funding program, Grand V, Chénier said).
+The selected companies are in for customized support through Stage V, where Québec Tech will leverage its international connections to help the five startups with sales, marketing, and scaling (the program bears an uncanny but coincidental resemblance to Investissement Québec’s new funding program, Grand V, Chénier said).

-As part of the program, each company will receive a dedicated budget for their growth, but Chénier declined to say how much.
+Each company will receive a dedicated budget for their growth, but Chénier declined to say how much.
 However, he clarified that it would not take the form of equity financing.

 Québec’s Ministry of Economy, Innovation and Energy committed $7 million CAD in funding over three years through to Québec Tech through the Stratégie québécoise de recherche et d’investissement en innovation (SQRI2) program.
 The federal government and the City of Montréal also provide financial support.